jamesrr39/chrome-bookmark-search/docs/wiki/wiki.md

 That's why on loading the search area is focused so that you can start typing straight away, and when you see a result appear that you want to go to, you can use the `tab` key to navigate to it, and `enter` to open that link in a new tab.

-You can also add a shortcut to open the extension, by going to `chrome://extensions`, going to the bottom of the page, clicking `Keyboard Shortcuts` and selecting a shortcut for `my-view` > `Activate the extension`.
+You can also add a shortcut to open the extension, by going to `chrome://extensions`, going to the bottom of the page, clicking `Keyboard Shortcuts` and selecting a shortcut for `Bookmark Search` > `Activate the extension`.

 Using these shortcuts means that you won't need to use a mouse and you will be able to use the application very quickly and efficiently.